ssko7098/capstone/wiki/minutes/Week-3/20240813 - TutorMeeting.md

 * We have registered that our Project Plan & Roles Allocation Presentation is due next week (week 4)

-Meeting closed at:  08:45 PM
+Meeting closed at:  08:45 AM